lucaslb1/ContactList/README.md

-This was my final homeework assignment in C Programming.
+This was my final homework assignment in C Programming.

 Commands: